AppleGreen Cottage

 3 - Cut the Fabric

 Follow the directions on your quilt pattern or tutorial to find out what sizes to cut your fabrics into.
-The number, type, and difficulty of quilt blocks vary for each quilt.
-(Start with a simple one, like a four-patch, or even this square heart quilt block!)
+Most quilts will consist of quilt blocks (unless it's a whole-cloth quilt).

 When cutting your fabric, follow the pattern instructions precisely!
 Use a rotary cutter, cutting mat, and ruler for clean, precise pieces.